tracsa/pvm/README.md

 ## Develop

-You will need the redis database, and rabbitmq for this to work.
+You will need the redis database, and rabbitmq for this to work

 * `git clone https://github.com/tracsa/pvm.git && cd pvm`
 * `virtualenv -p /usr/bin/python3 .env`